 Enukidze’s erasure was the product of a real conspiracy to change public perception in the USSR during Joseph Stalin’s dictatorship.
 Stalin’s commitment to censorship and photo doctoring was so strong that, at the height of the Soviet Union’s international power, he rewrote history using photo alteration.
 The stakes weren’t just historical: Each erasure meant a swing of Stalin’s loyalties, and most disappeared subjects also disappeared (or were killed) in real life, too.

-After he came to power in 1929, Stalin declared war on Soviets he considered tainted by their connections to the political movements that had come before him.
+After consolidating his power in 1929, Stalin declared war on Soviets he considered tainted by their connections to the political movements that had come before him.
 Beginning in 1934 he wiped out an ever-changing group of political “enemies.”
-Some 750,000 people died during the Great Purge, as it is now known, and more than a million others were banished to remote areas to do hard labor in gulags.
+An estimated 750,000 people died during the Great Purge, as it is now known, and more than a million others were banished to remote areas to do hard labor in gulags.

 During the purges, many of Stalin’s enemies simply vanished from their homes.
 Others were executed in public after show trials.
 And since Stalin knew the value of photographs in both the historical record and his use of mass media to influence the Soviet Union, they often disappeared from photos, too.